Farmers Guide: History

 The Farmers Guide was founded by Doug Potts in 1979 and has remained family run, now managed by his daughter and grandson, Julie and Greg Goulding.
 The magazine features articles on arable, livestock and machinery, as well as general agricultural interest, information, and political comment.
 Farmers Guide is also noted for its classified section FarmAds, which allows farmers to buy and sell used machinery and goods for free.

 Launched in September 1979, it originally held the full title of The East Anglian Farmers Guide.
 At the time there were 1.8 million hectares of land devoted to arable cultivation, representing one-third of the total agricultural land in England and Wales.
 Half of the wheat crop was grown in East Anglia, together with more than 40% of potatoes, 63% of vining peas, and 72% of sugar beets, field beans, and dried peas.
 The magazine was launched for East Anglian farmers, keeping them up to date on local and national news as well as giving them space to place classified ads.

 At the time most newspapers in rural areas produced weekly supplements for their farmer readers.
 The Eastern Daily Press had produced a publication in 1959 designed to cover seven counties, but this ceased in 1970.
 The Farmers Guardian, produced in the west, was also a byproduct of a newspaper group and was produced in newspaper format, but it included coverage of the livestock industry reflecting the area it served.
 The NFU produced a number of county publications comprising union news, mostly in the small A5 format.

 The East Anglian Farmers Guide, covering Norfolk, Suffolk, Essex, and Cambridgeshire, took a major step by being the first to offer the A4 magazine format on a local basis and to offer farmers free advertising for equipment sold off the farm.

-The popularity of the magazine and its classified section meant that it soon grew beyond the boundaries of the 4 counties, now distributing to famers around the world.
+The popularity of the magazine and its classified section meant that it soon grew beyond the boundaries of the 4 counties, now distributing to farmers around the world.
 Farmers Guide is primarily funded by advertising and has remained free to UK farm decision makers.
 Those that don't qualify, or who are based internationally can receive the magazine for the cost of postage.